• Skip to main content

 • Milk - Combined with the breadcrumbs, milk gives you tender meatballs.

 • Parmesan Cheese - Really important for texture!
-The parmesan cheese gives the meatballs a soft delicate bite, making them juicy and delicious!
+The Parmesan cheese gives the meatballs a soft delicate bite, making them juicy and delicious!
 Without it, your meatballs will be dense and tough.

 For the Subs